antonKrizmanic/quiz/README.md

 * `repositories` - a place where all the repositories that exist within the application are stored
 * `services` - a place where all the services that exist within the application are stored
 * `styles` - a place where all the global styles that exist within the application are stored
-* `tests` - a place where all of the tests that exist within the application are stored
 * `view-models` - a place where all the view-models that exist within the application are stored
 * `views` - a place where all the views and only related components are stored